-- A. Satisfactory completion of a state approved program with at least a 2.5 grade point average (on a 4.0 point scale) on all work attempted and at least a 2.5 grade point average with no grade less than a 'C' accepted on all work attempted in the teaching field and in professional teacher education. - B. Demonstrated readiness to teach through on-the-job performance as an intern as determined by use of the AUM Intern Evaluation form. - C. A satisfactory score on the currently approved certification test. - D. Completion of the Teacher Education Program not later than four years after admission to the program.
-A student who does not complete the program within a four-year period may be reinstated, consistent with AUM policy.
+- A. Satisfactory completion of a state approved program with at least a 2.5 grade point average (on a 4.0 point scale) on all work attempted and at least a 2.5 grade point average with no grade less than a "C" accepted on all work attempted in the teaching field and in professional teacher education. - B. Demonstrated readiness to teach through on-the-job performance as an intern as determined by use of the AUM Intern Evaluation form. - C. Completion of the Teacher Education Program not later than four years after admission to the program.
+A student who does not complete the program within a four-year period may be reinstated, consistent with AUM policy. - D. A passing score on a comprehensive examination for students beginning collegiate study fall 1989 or after.